AFDLab4Dev/DataLiteracyLecture2017/README.md

 **Practical: Create a heatmap with Carto [30min]**
   - map Kenya Health sites using CSV file from HDX plateform;
-  - Map Kenya Population projection by County using data from HDX
+  - Map Cameroon population in 2015 using the data in the Github folder (CMR sub)
 ---

 **II.
 Basic instroduction to the web languages: HTML, CSS, JavaScript [20min]**